 Sources of Data

-Historically, FDEP performed statewide water quality assessments using data available in EPA’s Legacy STORET database.
-Legacy STORET is a repository of data collected by water quality agencies and organizations and uploaded to the EPA through 1999.
-Legacy STORET was retired in 1999 and replaced in 2000 with an updated version of STORET (“modernized” STORET).
+Historically, statewide water quality assessments were performed using data acquired from EPA’s Legacy STORET database.
+Legacy STORET is the repository for data collected and uploaded to the EPA by water quality agencies and organizations through 1999.
+Legacy STORET, which had been in continuous operation since 1978, was retired in 1999 and replaced in 2000 with an updated water quality data repository that was designed to take advantage of data processing and storage advances that had occurred over the prior quarter century (“modernized” STORET).

+Florida STORET is Florida’s implementation of the national modernized STORET data structure that houses water quality data collected by agencies within Florida.
+Florida STORET is maintained locally by FDEP.
 Chapter 62-303, F.A.C., provides that the primary source for data used for assessment purposes is Florida STORET (or its successor database).
-Florida STORET is Florida’s implementation of the national modernized STORET data structure that houses water quality data collected by agencies within Florida.
-FDEP maintains this database locally.

-Although the majority of assessments performed under the IWR rely almost entirely on data from Florida STORET, this data source is supplemented, as required, with data obtained from the EPA’s Legacy database and by data acquired from the USGS and other sources.
-Data from Legacy STORET currently account for 35% of the data available in the IWR dataset, with data from Florida STORET accounting for most of the remainder.
+And although the vast majority of IWR assessments rely almost entirely on data from Florida STORET, this data source is supplemented, as required, with data obtained from other sources: data acquired from Legacy STORET currently account for approximately 35 percent of the data available in the IWR dataset, with data from Florida STORET accounting for the majority of the remainder.
 A relatively small proportion of the data used in the IWR assessment is provided directly by individual organizations and data providers without having first been loaded into Florida STORET.

-Organizations contributing the largest amounts of data to the assessment process include the South Florida, Southwest Florida, and St. Johns River Water Management Districts; the USGS; and LAKEWATCH, a statewide volunteer monitoring group.
+Organizations contributing the largest quanitities of data to used for assessment purposes include the South Florida, Southwest Florida, and St. Johns River Water Management Districts; the USGS; as well as LAKEWATCH, a statewide volunteer monitoring group.
 The data for these providers are also readily available at the following links: SFWMD website, SWFWMD website, USGS website, and LAKEWATCH website.
 Table 7.6 lists the organizations that have provided data used for assessments performed under the IWR (this list includes FDEP’s monitoring networks and other FDEP programs involved with the collection of water quality data that also load their data into a local implementation of Florida STORET).

-Additional information used to assess waterbody health is acquired from FDOH, including fish consumption advisories and information pertaining to beach closures, advisories, and/or warnings.
-FDACS provides information pertaining to shellfish-harvesting areas.
+Additional information used to assess waterbody health is acquired from FDOH, including fish consumption advisories and information for beach closures, advisories, and/or warnings.
+FDACS provides information pertaining to the classification of shellfish-harvesting areas.

 Table 7.6.
 Organizations Providing Data Used in the IWR Assessments